-Jinja looked easy on paper.
+On paper, Jinja looks easy.
 Small town.
 Adventure activities.
 Source of the Nile.
-What could go wrong?
+Simple, right?

 Getting There